ibiofab/COPIES/README.md

 You can also use `COPIES` through our web interface.
 Visit us at [COPIES](https://www.google.com).

 Note: As significant time and computation resources are required for genomes greater than __ in size, we advise you to use our command line option.
+Note: We have restricted the web interface to ____ as significant time and computation resources are required.
+We advise you to use our command line option for genomes greater than __ in size.

 ### Parameters
 #### The Parameter Dictionary for `COPIES` is divided into 4 sections: